zkorum/legal/README.md

     - opinions that they viewed on the conversations they opened
     - opinions that they clicked on to see the replies
     - replies that they viewed on the opinions they opened
-- Unlike mainstream social apps, users can view and delete each of these information at any time in the settings.
+- Unlike mainstream social apps, users can opt out from the collection of this data.
+They can view and delete this information at any time.
+Doing so will affect the availability or pertinence of the For You algorithm.

-We may add more, but it is a decent beginning.
+We may add more of this type of data, but it is a decent beginning.

 #### Languages